stdlib-js/stdlib/CONTRIBUTING.md

 $ git push origin <branch>
 ```

-Note that, once a [pull request][github-pull-request] has been made (i.e., your local repository commits have been pushed to a remote server), you should **not** perform any further [rewriting][git-rewriting-history] of git history.
+Note that, once a [pull request][github-pull-request] has been made (i.e., your local repository commits have been pushed to a remote server), you should **not** perform any further [rewriting][git-rewriting-history] of [Git][git] history.
 If the history needs modification, a contributor will modify the history during the merge process.
 The rationale for **not** rewriting public history is that doing so invalidates the commit history for anyone else who has pulled your changes, thus imposing additional burdens on collaborators to ensure that their local versions match the modified history.

 #### Step 9: Land